reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 ## Task 2: Run Simulated IoT Devices

-In this exercise, you will run the simulated devices so that they start sending telemetry events to Azure IoT Hub.
+In this task, you will run the simulated devices so that they start sending telemetry events to Azure IoT Hub.

 1. In the Azure portal, navigate to your resource group and select **iot-az220-training-<inject key="DeploymentID" enableCopy="false" />**.